Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

 To quantify the transition between the two regimes, we define the boundaries of the convective zone as

 We identify the height of the inner and outer stably stratified layers as

-Figure~\ref{fig:innerlayerwidth}(a) shows how $h$ varies as a function of the thermal forcing, for a range of simulations with $10^{-6}\leq\Ek\leq10^{-4}$.
-The majority of these simulations take $R_\rho=1.2$, $\Pr=0.3$, and $\Delta R=0.5$, but these values were varied in a small number of simulations, while keeping $L=10$ constant.
-The data collapse onto a single curve $h(R_B)$, where we define the `rotational buoyancy number'
+Figure~\ref{fig:innerlayerwidth}(a) shows how $h_{SSL}$ varies as a function of the thermal forcing, for a range of simulations with $10^{-6}\leq\Ek\leq10^{-4}$.
+The majority of these simulations take $R_\rho=1.2$, $\Pr=0.3$, and $\Delta R=0.5$, but these values were varied in a small number of simulations, while keeping $\Le=10$ constant.
+The data collapse relatively well onto a single curve with $h_{SSL}$ controlled by the `reduced Rayleigh number'

+in which $\Rat$ is rescaled by the asymptotic scaling for the onset of rotating convection \citep{dormy2004onset}.
+This parameter measures the distance from the rotating convection onset, with smaller values of $\Rred$ being closer to the onset, and therefore more strongly rotationally constrained.
+It is also possible to fit the data to other rescaled parameters; for example, there is a similarly good collapse in terms of the control parameter $\Ek^{3/2}\Rat\Pr^{-1}$, which does not depend on length.
+We note that a similar parameter $\Ek^{3/2}\Rat$ is suggested by \citet{king2012heat} to control the transition between rotating and non-rotating convection, for $\Pr\geq1$.

-$\RB$ compares the competing effects of the unstable thermal stratification and the rotation, and is a form in which both length and thermal diffusivity are absent.
-The grey points show the value of $h_{in}$, which generally takes values significantly smaller than $h_{SSL}$, but follows a similar trend.
+The grey points in fig.\ref{fig:innerlayerwidth}(a) show the value of $h_{in}$, which generally takes values significantly smaller than $h_{SSL}$, but follows a similar trend.
 Three regimes are clearly visible.
-For $\RB<35$, $h_{SSL}/\Delta R$ is rather large, taking a value between $0.2$--$0.7$, and scales rather weakly, with $h_{SSL}\sim\RB^{-1/3}$.
-For $\RB>35$, there is a much stronger dependence, with $h_{SSL}\sim\RB^{-3/2}$.
-Above $\RB\gtrsim200$, the trend shallows to $h_{SSL}\sim \RB^{-1/3}$ once again.
+For $\Rred<50$, $h_{SSL}/\Delta R$ is rather large, taking a value between $0.2$ -- $0.7$, and scales rather weakly, with $h_{SSL}/\Delta R\sim\Rred^{-1/3}$.
+Above $\Rred\gtrsim300$, the same $-1/3$ power law is seen.
+Between these regimes, there is a transition region where $h_{SSL}$ varies quickly as a function of $\Rred$, with significant spread in the data meaning that dedicated study would be necessary to further classify the trend.